Travelport-xx/travelport-uapi-tutorial/lesson_1-3.md

 ### Objective of Lesson 3

-After this lesson is completed you should know how to use the "shopping" facility of Travelport's Universal API to find the lowest cost transport between two cities, including using rail and low cost air carriers as a means of travel.
-You should also understand after this lesson how to get data from the low cost shopping API's asynchronously.
+After this lesson is completed, you should know how to use the "shopping" facility of Travelport's Universal API to find the lowest cost transport between two cities, including using rail and low cost airlines as a means of travel.

+You will also understand how to get data from the low cost shopping APIs _asynchronously_.

 ### LowFareSearch vs. Availability/Pricing

-In the [previous lesson](lesson_1-2.html) we explained that a typical, perhaps even the archetypal, travel industry workflow was to search for availability of flights--the possible itineraries from origin to destination--and then price one or more itineraries that were interesting to the traveller.
-Well, there is a little secret that we did not mention in the last lesson: this workflow can be done in one step with the uAPI, not the two part process we explained in [lesson2](lesson_1-2.html).
-Previously we explained how to use the availability search port to do a search and then pick itineraries to price; our code for `Lesson 2` wasn't particularly clever about choosing what to price--it tried them all--but there are many metrics that a program could use to evaluate itineraries prior to calling the air price port.
+In the [previous lesson](lesson_1-2.html) we explained that a typical, perhaps even the archetypal, travel industry workflow was to search for availability of flights - the possible itineraries from origin to destination - and then price one or more itineraries that were interesting to the traveller.

+Our code for `Lesson 2` wasn't particularly efficient about choosing what flights to price: it tried them all.
+There are many metrics that a program could use to evaluate itineraries prior to calling the air price port, and improve efficiency.

-The Low Cost Search port, yet another port on the `AirService` object, allows you to combine these two steps by doing a search and having the search results come back already priced.
-Further, the Low Cost Search does the work of narrowing down the set of itineraries to those that are the least expensive, since searching for the lowest price is the most common case.
-Note that the Low Fare Search algorithm does not guarantee that the price shown is still available and it is advised that you follow-up any "good looking" result returned from the Low Cost Search with an additional `AirPricingRequest` to insure that the itinerary can be priced as returned.
+The Low Fare Search port, yet another port on the `AirService` object, allows you to combine these two steps by doing a search and having the search results come back already priced.
+Further, the Low Fare Search does the work of narrowing down the set of returned itineraries to those that are the least expensive, since searching for the lowest price is the most common case.

+Note that the Low Fare Search algorithm does not guarantee that the price shown is still available.
+It is advised that you follow-up a few "good looking" result returned from the Low Fare Search with an additional `AirPricingRequest` to ensure that the itinerary's price is still up to date.

 ### Air, Rail, and Low Cost Carriers

 The Travelport uAPI supports three different types of providers.

-The first is the one we have been using previously, the "gds" provider(s) of Travelport such as Galileo("1G"), Apollo("1V") and Worldspan("1P").
-These provide you with capabilities that one would expect in online shopping and booking of air travel; lesson 2 was designed to work with this type of provider.
-The uAPI also includes the ability search for train travel with several different companies, called "suppliers" in the uAPI language.
-The functionality for rail-based travel is accessed in the same general way as we have already seen with air travel, but naturally starting with the `RailService` that is defined in `Rail.wsdl` (in the directory `wsdl/rail_v12_0` in the supplied files with this tutorial.)
+1. The first is the one we have been using previously, the "GDS" provider(s) of Travelport such as Galileo("1G"), Apollo("1V") and Worldspan("1P").
+These provide you with capabilities that one would expect in online shopping and booking of air travel; Lesson 2 was designed to work with this type of provider.

+2. The uAPI also includes the ability to search for train travel with several different companies, called "suppliers" in the uAPI terminology.
+The functionality for rail-based travel is accessed in the same general way as we have already seen with air travel, but naturally starting with the `RailService` that is defined in `Rail.wsdl` (in the directory `wsdl/rail_v12_0` in the supplied files with this tutorial).

-The other type of provider that can be accessed through the uAPI is the unfortunately-named "Low-Cost Carrier" provider; surely all the airlines _think_ they are "low cost."
-In fact, a "Low Cost Carrier" in this terminology is a carrier that does not participate in "global distribution" agreements for their inventory of seats--and that is the 'g' and 'd' in the acronym G-D-S.  So, gdses (like Galileo, Apollo, and Worldspan) typically do not know about the fares or availability of seats on these airlines.
+3. The other type of provider that can be accessed through the uAPI is the traditionally-named "Low-Cost Carrier" provider.
+In fact, a "Low Cost Carrier" in this terminology is a carrier that does not participate in "global distribution system" agreements for their inventory of seats - and that is the 'g' and 'd' in the acronym G-D-S.  So, GDSes (like Galileo, Apollo, and Worldspan) typically do not distribute the fares or availability of seats of these airlines to their networks.
 Often these airlines sell exclusively via the internet on their own websites.
-We mention this type of provider here for completeness, we will focus primarily on the gds and rail providers as their are numerous special issues that must be addressed when working with the "low cost provider."
+We mention this type of provider here for completeness.
+We will focus primarily on the GDS and rail providers as there are numerous special areas to be addressed when working with the "Low Cost provider".

-### The Goal Of Lesson 3
+### The goal of Lesson 3

-The goal of this lesson is to produce output that allows the user to compare not only price but compare means of transport between two locations.
-This is a snippet from the [Lesson3](https://github.com/iansmith/Travelport-uapi-tutorial/blob/master/src/com/Travelport/uapi/unit1/Lesson3.java) program show two different itineraries from Glasgow, Scotland, to London's Gatwick Airport:
+The goal of this lesson is to produce output to compare prices across different means of transport between two locations.

+This is a snippet from the [Lesson3](https://github.com/iansmith/Travelport-uapi-tutorial/blob/master/src/com/Travelport/uapi/unit1/Lesson3.java) program, showing two different itineraries from Glasgow, Scotland, to London's Gatwick Airport:

 {% highlight console %}